Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Discussion

 \section{Discussion}

-We tested our observations numerically in Fig. \ref{Fig:1} with a $2$-dimensional standard Gaussian.
-Fig. \ref{Fig:1} is consistent with our analysis that all schemes are stable when $\gamma \approx 4\sqrt{M}$ and in the high friction regime EM, OAB and SES behave poorly compared to BAOAB and BAO.
-In the low friction regime again EM and SES perform poorly compared to the other schemes.
+We tested our observations numerically in Figure \ref{Fig:1} with a $2$-dimensional standard Gaussian.
+Figure \ref{Fig:1} is consistent with our analysis that all schemes are stable when $\gamma \approx 4\sqrt{M}$ and in the high-friction regime EM, OAB and SES behave poorly compared to BAOAB and BAO.
+In the low-friction regime again EM and SES perform poorly compared to the other schemes.

 In \cite{dalalyan2020sampling} it is shown that the optimal convergence rate for the continuous time dynamics is $\mathcal{O}(m/\gamma)$, therefore our contraction rates are consistent up to a constant for the discretizations, however for some of the schemes considered for example BAOAB and OBABO we have that the scheme inherits convergence to the overdamped Langevin dynamics (without time rescaling) and this is reflected in our convergence rate estimates.
-Therefore for MCMC applications it does not suffer from the scaling of $1/\gamma$ on the convergence rate, if the user picks a friction parameter which is too high.
-This robustness with respect to the friction parameter is shown in Fig. \ref{Fig:1}.
+For MCMC applications, our estimates of convergence rate are independent of $\gamma$.
+In particular, in the case of $\gamma$-limit-convergence methods, our convergence guarantees are valid for large friction.
+The robustness with respect to the friction parameter is shown in Figure \ref{Fig:1}.
+BAOAB and OBABO do not suffer from slow convergence in the limit and we do not expect a large bias because they converge to a consistent overdamped Langevin dynamics numerical scheme. {We provide asymptotic bias estimates for the BAOAB scheme which remain finite in the high-friction limit and provide non-asymptotic guarantees for this scheme.} We recommend these schemes in the context of sampling due to their robustness with respect to the choice of friction parameter and increased stability.